The Ontario Retirement Pension Plan: What is a comparable workplace pension plan?

 Phasing-in the ORPP

 The government is slowing down the phase-in of the ORPP.
 This is welcomed news for small and medium-sized employers, who have more time to prepare.
 Big businesses with 500 or more employers without a comparable workplace pension plan will be the first to join the ORPP in 2017, followed by medium-sized employers in 2018.
 Self-employed individuals have all the way until 2019 to join the ORPP.
 Employer enrollment in the ORPP will be done in four “phases.”

 - Phase 1 (January 1, 2017): Businesses with 500 or more workers without comparable workplace pension plans.

 - Phase 2 (January 1, 2018): Businesses with between 50 and 499 workers without comparable workplace pension plans.

 - Phase 3 (January 1, 2019): Businesses with less than 50 workers (including self-employed individuals) without comparable workplace pension plans.

-- Phase 4 (January 1, 2020): Businesses with workplace pension plans that aren’t updated to the meet the minimum standards.
-Also workers who aren’t enrolled in the employer’s comparable workplace pension plan (i.e. if a worker decides to opt out of the employer’s pension plan).
+- Phase 4 (January 1, 2020): Businesses with workplace pension plans that aren’t updated to meet the minimum standards.
+Also, workers who aren’t enrolled in the employer’s comparable workplace pension plan (i.e. if a worker decides to opt-out of the employer’s pension plan).

 There has been a government body set up to check if employers are required to join the ORPP.
 The ORPP Administration Corporation will begin reaching out to businesses starting in 2016 to verify their current workplace pension plans.
 Businesses deemed to have a comparable workplace pension plan on August 11, 2015 (or businesses that start to register a plan) will be placed in phase 4.
 As long as an employer in phase 4 offers a comparable pension plan by January 1, 2020, it will not be forced to join the ORPP.